Simplegram/GPTQ-generative-agents/README.md

     os.chdir("text-generation-webui")
     run_cmd("python server.py --extensions openai", environment=True)  # put your flags here!
 ```

+### Follow the default generative agents installation guide
+You can follow the default guide now.
+Replacing your OpenAI key on Step 1 won't affect the OpenAI key that has been set in the Conda environment.

 # Generative Agents: Interactive Simulacra of Human Behavior